 Training and education can benefit, meanwhile, from ongoing experiments in accelerated and competency-based learning models, which will become more important as automation and AI accelerate the extent and pace of task change in many jobs.
 These changes will sharpen the need for workers to rapidly acquire and effectively signal to employers what skills they possess.

-As education and training becomes a lifetime endeavor, then, rapid learning in concentrated, disaggregated formats will play a growing role.
-To better facilitate this shift, businesses, educational institutions, governments, and non-profit organizations should work to refine and scale up emerging models for accelerated learning such as tech “boot camps” and coding schools—including into domains far beyond the immediate “tech” sector.
+As education and training become a lifetime endeavor, rapid learning in concentrated disaggregated formats will play a growing role.
+To better facilitate this shift, businesses, educational institutions, governments, and non-profit organizations should work to refine and scale up emerging models for accelerated learning such as tech “boot camps” and coding schools—including into domains far beyond the immediate tech sector.
 To achieve this, new collaborations are going to be needed to work out compelling use cases and business models.
 This will be particularly important in a sector that has seen a proliferation of new course providers, but has also faced criticism over organizational closures, high costs, and relative lack of information about student outcomes.
 Promising, albeit narrow, efforts are underway.
-Some cities and states have tried to establish their own publicly-available accelerated learning programs.
+Some cities and states have tried to establish their own publicly available accelerated learning programs.
 These efforts are running in parallel to federal efforts to benchmark new educational funding models, including for accelerated learning.
 In other instances, companies are working with providers to shift the cost burden away from learners.